kennethaw88/Riddler/2020-07-24/README.md

 ## Express

 Riddler Township is having its quadrennial presidential election.
-Each of the town''s 10 “shires” is allotted a certain number of electoral votes: two, plus one additional vote for every 10 citizens (rounded to the nearest 10).
+Each of the town's 10 “shires” is allotted a certain number of electoral votes: two, plus one additional vote for every 10 citizens (rounded to the nearest 10).

 The names and populations of the 10 shires are summarized in the table below.